Hepsiemlak-Java-Spring-Bootcamp/hepsiemlak-java-spring-bootcamp-hw1-AlperErkol/README.md

 - At the beginnging, in ***getReverse*** function, I used StringBuilder to make time complexity of this function O(1) when reversing, but I faced weird errors.
 - I used ***recursive*** approach to solve this problem.

+### P.S. : I think that the important part of this algorithm problem is the implementation, not the data types.
+So, I went with integer data type.
+I hope that's okay :)

 ## Part 2 (This part has code snippets.)